All Products

 Custom identifier file (user_defined_id)

-The user_defined_id file is used to configure a custom identifier.
-For more information, see Create a custom identifier-based machine group.
+The user_defined_id file configures a custom identifier for machine groups.
+Create a custom identifier-based machine group.

 Important